LimpidTech/kohana-notifications/README.md

     $notifications = Notifications::get();

 Now, your notifications variable will be an array if notifications are present.
-If there aren't any notifications to display for the current session, then *$notifications* will be set to null.
+If there aren't any notifications to display for the current session, then *$notifications* will be an empty array.

 Every item in the $notifications array represents a single notification.
 A notification is a basic object with the following properties: